yanxiaodi/EmployeePayslipCalculator/README.md

 I use `EmployeePayslipCalculator.WebApi.Test` project to test the api.
 By comparison to the `EmployeePayslipCalculator.Service.Test` project, I use Microsoft Test Framework to do the test.
 They have many similarities and all of them are easy to use.

 In our real projects, we should use the log system for the api.
 But this is just a demo, so I did not use the log.
 If the burden of the api become heavier, we should scale up or scale out the api to face a great many requests.
-We can also use MQ, such as RabbitMQ, to improve the reliability of the api.
+We can also use the MQ, such as RabbitMQ, to improve the reliability of the api.

 ## Presentation